 The European Union

 We've received a number of grants from The European Union in recent years.
-The European Union is currently co-funding our work in Ukraine which we are implementing in partnership with Save the Children.
-With this funding from the European Union we are addressing immediate needs of vulnerable children and families as well as contributing to long-term, systemic change.
-The aim of the project is to improve family and community – based care for vulnerable children affected by the escalation of the conflict in Ukraine, focused on Dnipropetrovsk and Kyiv regions.
+The European Union is currently co-funding our work in Ukraine (in partnership with Save the Children) and in Rwanda.
+In Ukraine funding from the European Union is addressing immediate needs of at-risk children and families as well as contributing to long-term, systemic change.
+In Rwanda, funding from the European Union is strengthening disability inclusive child protection and care for marginalised children.

 UBS Optimus Foundation